tpa-nextgen/cheat_sheet_dart/basics/itd.info.conditional_statements.md

   switch (name) {
     case 'Adam':
       greeting = 'Hi, Adam!';
-      break;// Notice those breaks that are added at the end of the code to execute for a given case case 'Bob':
+      break;// Breaks are added at the end of the code to be executed for a given case case 'Bob':
-      // Notice how each case can consist from multiline blocks of instructions if(isDay) {
+      // Each case can consist from multiline blocks of instructions if(isDay) {
         greeting = 'Good morning, Bob!';
       } else {